Skip to content

 3.1 Print Function print

-The print function in the example above is mainly used to output information, such as the print('Hello, World!') which means "output the Hello, World! text in the terminal".
+The print function in the previous example is mainly used to output information, like the print('Hello, World!') which means "output the text Hello, World! to the terminal."

 You will see more use cases in subsequent articles.